 A university professor doesn’t necessarily know how to encourage fluency and get your employees talking.
 Nor does someone who prepped people for citizenship exams or taught a dual language classroom for fifth-graders.
 It takes very specific skills to give language fluency to a professional adult, and you want to make sure the instructors have these skills and this specific experience.

 Follow up with questions about instructors’ specific backgrounds.
-Hiring language training company instructors with the right experience is the key to getting real results.
+You want to hire a language training company with instructors who have the right experience for getting real results.

 ✗ Less than 100 hours if they’re a complete beginner.